Cage (band): Biography

 The band became known around the time of their second album, Astrology, released in 2001, via Molten Metal.
 The album was Nielsen's debut with the band.
 Shortly after this period of time, Cage signed to Massacre Records, then home to artists such as King Diamond, Virgin Black, and Mystic Circle.
 Following their signing, the band released their third album, Darker Than Black, which came out in 2003.
 By this time, Anthony McGinnis had joined as the band's new guitarist, replacing Horton.

 In 2007, the band released their fourth full-length album, Hell Destroyer, which came out through MTM Music, featuring artists such as Stryper.
-Hell Destroyer became the band's most commercial album to date following ta release, receiving several positive reviews from many different sites.
+Hell Destroyer became the band's most commercial album to date following its release, receiving several positive reviews from many different sites.
 Mark Gromen of Brave Words praised the album saying "Easily my favourite Cage disc since Unveiled!"
 Scott Alisoglu of Blabbermouth.net stated "Heavy metal concept albums are hit or miss propositions.....There are very few albums that can claim to be as quintessentially heavy metal as Hell Destroyer.
 In August 2007, Nielsen departed from the band, being replaced by former Psychotic Waltz drummer Norm Leggio.

 With this lineup, the band set out to write and record their fifth album, Science of Annihilation, which was released through Pure Steel Records.
 Pure Steel was home to Mortician and Warrant at the time.
 In early 2010, original bassist Mike Giordano and lead guitarist Anthony Wayne McGinnis exited the band.
 Giordano stated that he departed due to "medical issues", whereas McGinnis stepped down due to "family issues".
 Later that year, the band recruited members; bassist Steve Brogden (guitarist/vocalist for the power/thrash metal band Howler) and former Brick Bath bassist Pete Stone.

 The band released their sixth full-length album, Supremacy of Steel, in 2011, with the lineup of Peck, Garcia, Brogden, Stone, and Leggio.
 The artwork for the album was designed by Marvel Comics illustrator Marc Sasso.
 However, Brogden departed before the album was released, being replaced by Climhazzard member Garret Peters.
 However, by 2013, the band essentially dissolved, with Stone, Peters, and Leggio departing from the band.
 In 18-months time, Garcia wrote a solo album titled Hellscream, working alongside former Imagika vocalist Norman Skinner.